 Students, faculty and staff with 2012-2020 Hyundai and Kia models are encouraged to take steps to prevent break-ins and theft.
 Across the country, these vehicles are being targeted because their design lacks an engine immobilizer, an electronic security device that makes it more difficult to start a vehicle without a key.
 The two car companies will provide free steering wheel locks to owners for the rest of the year through the Milwaukee Police Department District 1.

 UWM Police, in coordination with MPD, will distribute free steering wheel locks to UWM students, faculty, staff and neighbors near campus.
-Those seeking a steering wheel lock for their Hyundai or Kia should visit the UWM Police Department, located at the base of West Tower in Sandburg Hall with proof of ownership (license plate or registration).
+Those seeking a steering wheel lock for their Hyundai or Kia should visit the UWM Police Department, located at NWQ-B, suite 1457 (2025 E Newport Ave), with proof of ownership (license plate or registration).
 The UWM Police Department can be contacted at 414-229-4627 and is available 24 hours a day, 7 days a week.

 All UWM students and individuals with these cars should be vigilant and exercise basic precautions.
 Always be aware of your surroundings and lock your vehicles.
 To prevent a vehicle theft and reduce the risk of a break-in: